 20.7.2 Process and Procedures

 The contracted provider receives authorization for the Professional Placement Premium through a service authorization.
-The service authorization for the Professional Placement Premiums agreed upon for Supported Employment and Job Placement is noted on each benchmark service authorization in the special instructions section.

-A service authorization for a premium must be issued when the customer has met the requirements of Supported Employment Benchmark 6: VR Closure, as applicable, and Bundled Job Placement Closure Benchmark C.
+The service authorization for the Professional Placement Premium for Job Placement must be received when the service authorization for Job Placement Benchmark A is received.
+For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Benchmark 2 is received.

 The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as defined in the VR-SFP manual.

 The provider's staff member must complete the required documentation for either Bundled Job Placement or Supported Employment, including the section for the Professional Placement Premium.
 The Professional Placement Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.